blueohsix/PersonalSite/httpsREADME.md

 3) wget https://dl.eff.org/certbot-auto
 4) chmod a+x certbot-auto
 5) sudo ./certbot-auto --debug
-Wait for the installation to finish.
 6) enter your email address and follow the prompts.
 IMPORTANT: when entering your domain name(s), you must enter the domain name AND the prefix if you added one.
 See 'Insight' below Step 4 in the previous section.
 If you didn't add a prefix, enter your just your domain name.
 The setup might fail and that is okay!
 Keep going.
 8) ./certbot-auto certonly --debug
 9) 3
 10) enter your domain name
 11) /var/www/html
-You're not done yet, we just obtained a certificate.
-Now we're going to configure things.
 12) ./certbot-auto --debug
 13) enter your domain name again
 14) 1